-Disability Description Allowance Description Piece meal development Large old properties with ranges of buildings situated outwith industrial estates where letting as a single entity is unlikely ever to be achieved.
+Disability Description Allowance Description Piece meal development Large old properties with ranges of buildings situated out with industrial estates where letting as a single entity is unlikely ever to be achieved.
 Up to -5.0% RANGE Layout Badly shaped site, restricted site, bad layout or lack of yard space.
-Up to -10.0% LAYOUT Split site Buildings divided by a public road in the unusual circumstance of the subject being properly considered a unum quid .
-Up to -5.0% SPLIT Floor levels Variation in floor levels not normally found in general factory premises, due to differences in site levels.
+Up to -10.0% LAYOUT Floor levels Variation in floor levels not normally found in general factory premises, due to differences in site levels.
+(However if a property has been purposely built with variation in floor levels advice should be sought from the Industrial Working Group.)
 Up to -5.0% LEVELS Access Poor access to site that might be expected to cause increased costs through extra handling, time losses, additional labour, etc. Up to -5.0% ACCESS Site Deficiencies A combination of the above.
 Relates specifically to older large industrial properties or site specific issues.
 See above SITE DEFICIENCIES Addition Description Addition Description Retail Properties that have a significant retail element and are predominantly used for retailing.
 Refer to para 1.2.8 above (Retail Warehouse approach).
 10% RETAIL